Lizhe1228/MambaDFuse/README.md

 ### 7.Evaluation and Pre-Processing

-Please refer to [this link](https://github.com/Linfeng-Tang/Evaluation-for-Image-Fusion)and [this link](https://github.com/hanna-xu/utils).
+Please refer to [this link](https://github.com/Linfeng-Tang/Evaluation-for-Image-Fusion) and [this link](https://github.com/hanna-xu/utils).

 ## MambaDFuse